asallaram/cbb-archetypes/README.md

 | `team_off_eff`                    | Raw team offensive efficiency during this lineup                           |
 | `team_def_eff`                    | Raw team defensive efficiency during this lineup                           |
 | `team_eff_margin`                 | Raw efficiency margin (off - def) during this lineup                       |

+## Results

+Analysis of high-possesion lineups across Power 5 college basketball teams revealed that archetype synergy plays a significant role in lineup success.
+Top-performing lineups frequently included versatile frontcourt players, such as 2-Way Stretch 4s and 2-Way Paint PF/Cs, who offered both offensive spacing and defensive impact.
+Among guards, Scoring Point Guards and Combo Guards appeared most often in lineups with high adjusted efficiency margins, highlighting the value of scoring ability and playmaking ability.
+On the other hand, Paint Centers and untagged Wing Guards were common in underperforming lineups, suggesting that limited floor spacing or low offensive contribution can suppress team output.
+Even in untagged lineups, balanced compositions — particularly those pairing a Pure Point Guard with a Stretch Big — tended to yield better results, reinforcing the importance of role complementarity over position-based lineup building.

+Looking ahead, this framework opens several avenues for further exploration.
+Future work could investigate how specific archetype matchups influence game outcomes — for instance, how a Paint Center fares against a Stretch 5 in head-to-head settings.
+Expanding the archetype model to incorporate traits like switchability, transition finishing, or zone-breaking ability could refine the tagging system and make it even more actionable.
+Incorporating coaching styles, tempo, or opponent context could also help capture nuances in lineup success.
+I hope to implement techniques that can predict how a team may do with a certain line-up, what would best complete a specific team based on the data from this previous year.

+The practical implications of this work are broad.
+Coaches and analysts can use these findings to inform lineup construction and in-game rotations by emphasizing archetypal diversity and functional synergy.
+For teams navigating the transfer portal or recruiting decisions, archetype fit — rather than just raw talent — can guide more efficient roster building.
+Overall, this study demonstrates how combining statistical performance metrics with qualitative archetype modeling offers a scalable, interpretable approach to evaluating college basketball lineups.

 ## Author